RAHAT11790/URL-UPLOAD-BOT/README.md

 🐛 Troubleshooting

 Issue Solution
-Video upload as document Install ffmpeg
-Progress bar not showing Check internet connection "Not authorized" Add user ID to AUTH_USERS
-Slow upload Render free tier has limited bandwidth
+Video upload as document Install ffmpeg on your server Progress bar not showing Check your internet connection "Not authorized" error Add your user ID to AUTH_USERS Slow upload speed Render free tier has bandwidth limitations

 ---